Karpacz, Poland Guide

 Day Trips

-Approx. 2 hours by car or train Ksiaz Castle, one of the largest castles in Poland, is a magnificent structure with a rich and turbulent history.
-Explore its opulent interiors, wander through the beautiful gardens, and delve into the mysteries surrounding its underground tunnels, rumored to have been part of a secret Nazi project during World War II.
+Książ Castle, one of the largest castles in Poland, boasts a rich and turbulent history.
+Explore its opulent interiors, wander through its beautiful gardens, and delve into the mysteries surrounding its wartime past, including rumored underground tunnels built by the Nazis.
+The castle offers stunning views of the surrounding countryside.

-Approx. 1 hour 15 minutes by car The Adršpach-Teplice Rocks are a breathtaking natural wonder, a labyrinth of sandstone rock formations sculpted by wind and water over millions of years.
-Hike through the narrow passages, marvel at the towering rock pillars, and take a boat ride on the small lake nestled within the rocks.
+Approximately 30 minutes by car or bus The Adršpach-Teplice Rocks are a stunning natural wonder, a labyrinth of sandstone rock formations that will ignite your imagination.
+Hike through narrow gorges, climb to panoramic viewpoints, and take a boat ride on the emerald-green lake nestled within the rocks.
 It's a truly unforgettable experience for nature lovers and adventure seekers.

 Travel Time